ifm/ifm3d/doc/cmdline.md

     passwd        Sets the password on the sensor.

-    reboot        Reboot the sensor, potentially into recovery mode.
+    reboot        Reboot the sensor, potentially into recovery mode (no recovery mode for O3R).
                   Recovery mode is useful for putting the sensor into a state where it can be flashed with new firmware.